mirkop/apollo-home-assistant/streamline_cards/ld2410/README.md

 # LD2410 Streamline Cards

 This directory contains Home Assistant YAML card configurations for the LD2410 radar sensor.
 Each file provides a reusable card or chart for visualizing and controlling device features.
-Template variables like `device_title` and `device_base_name` should be assigned with actual device values.
+Template variables like `device_title` and `device_base_name` should be assigned actual device values.

 ---